suzeeparker/FRDocs_dev01-suzee/Setup/purposes/pfr0306_Setup-Website-SSL-Ubuntu.md

 #### Introduction  (*This section is not complete*)
 ----

-2.6 Website SSL
 1. Use Bitvise Securely.
-Open Bitvise On Your Local Workstation And Login As Nimda To The Ubuntu Server —- @@@@@ Need New Pictures From Here Down For Vultr-FormR00 NOT FormR1-Vultr
+Open Bitvise On Your Local Workstation And Login As Nimda To The Ubuntu Server
 2. Configure Login Via Public Key (SSH Keys Are More Secure Than Passwords)
 3. Using Bitvice New Terminal Console Delete Nginx Default Files
 4. Clone SimpleApp Using Git